Ammonium: Acid–base properties

 The degree to which ammonia forms the ammonium ion depends on the pH of the solution.
 If the pH is low, the equilibrium shifts to the right: more ammonia molecules are converted into ammonium ions.
 If the pH is high (the concentration of hydrogen ions is low and hydroxide ions is high), the equilibrium shifts to the left: the hydroxide ion abstracts a proton from the ammonium ion, generating ammonia.

 Formation of ammonium compounds can also occur in the vapor phase; for example, when ammonia vapor comes in contact with hydrogen chloride vapor, a white cloud of ammonium chloride forms, which eventually settles out as a solid in a thin white layer on surfaces.

-Salts
+Salts and characteristic reactions

 Ammonium cation is found in a variety of salts such as ammonium carbonate, ammonium chloride, and ammonium nitrate.
 Most simple ammonium salts are very soluble in water.
 An exception is ammonium hexachloroplatinate, the formation of which was once used as a test for ammonium.
 The ammonium salts of nitrate and especially perchlorate are highly explosive, in these cases, ammonium is the reducing agent.

 In an unusual process, ammonium ions form an amalgam.
 Such species are prepared by the addition of sodium amalgam to a solution of ammonium chloride.
 This amalgam eventually decomposes to release ammonia and hydrogen.

-To find whether the ammonium ion is present in the salt, first, the salt is heated in presence of alkali hydroxide releasing a gas with a characteristic smell which of course is ammonia.
+To find whether the ammonium ion is present in the salt, first, the salt is heated in presence of alkali hydroxide releasing a gas with a characteristic smell, which is ammonia.